MSBandofChoctawIndians/TribalScholarshipProgram/README.md

 This website is the landing page for the Tribal Scholarship Program for the Mississippi Band of Choctaw Indians.

-## Features
+## Components

 ### Video Background

-Videos are stored in `public/video/...`.
+Videos are stored in `public/video/`.
 In order to modify the playlist, you'll need to add the video URL to the `videos` array in `app/components/VideoBackground.tsx` then run `npm run deploy` in terminal.

 ### Ticker

-Institution logos (SVG or PNG) are stored in `public/image/...`.
+Institution logos (SVG or PNG) are stored in `public/image/`.
 In order to modify the ticker, you'll need to add the image name, image url, and cooresponding website to the `colleges` array in `public/components/Ticker.tsx` then run `npm run deploy` in terminal.

 ## Authors